SystemFw/blog/content/staging/paxos-failures.md

 Now, this model is looking pretty bleak, which is to say, fairly realistic, but it's worth spelling out which faults it does not cover:

-- The set of processes is fixed, and known to all participants.
-It can shrink as a result of crash faults, but it won't grow, nor will ever be replaced by another set of processes.
-In other words, _reconfiguration_ is not supported.
+- The set of processes is fixed and known to all participants:
+  _reconfiguration_ is not supported.
 This is not a realistic assumption in the real world, where we want to eventually replace machines that have crashed, or scale a cluster up and down.